Svalbard: Far Beyond Amazing « Arthur Morris/BIRDS AS ART

 • Sounds like a great trip.
 Images are stunning.
 I especially like the Parastic Jaeger image.

-• avatar Mike Lotito
+• Mike Lotito

 Well deserved after dealing with all your hand problems!
 Over the top nice as always.